 3. The period of greatest prosperity or productivity; SYN. prime, peak, heyday, bloom, blossom, efflorescence, flush.

 The reproductive unit of an angiosperm or flowering plant, typically consisting of four whorls of modified leaves: sepals, petals, stamens, and carpels.
 These are borne on a central axis or receptacle.
-The many variations in size, color, number, and arrangement of parts are closely related to the method of pollination.
-Flowers adapted for wind pollination typically have reduced or absent petals and sepals and long, feathery stigmas that hang outside the flower to trap airborne pollen.
-In contrast, the petals of insect-pollinated flowers are usually conspicuous and brightly colored.
+The many variations in size, color, number, and arrangement of parts are closely related

 The sepals and petals form the calyx and corolla respectively and together comprise the perianth with the function of protecting the reproductive organs and attracting pollinators.